rscode999/cnet/README.md

 If you don't have G++, refer to your compiler's documentation on how to include external directories and use the C++14 standard (or later).

 ## File Structure

-All source code files are found in the "cnet" directory.
+All source code component files are found in the "cnet" folder.

 There are 5 main components:
 - `activation_function.cpp`- contains the ActivationFunction class and its subclasses.
 Smart pointers to ActivationFunctions compute activation functions and their derivatives for layers.